tmtsoftware/esw/docs/src/main/eswshell/esw-shell.md

 - For Sequence Manager, use pre-imported `sequenceManager()` handle
 - For Agent, create new handle using `agentClient("iris.machine_1")`
+- For SequenceComponent, create new handle using `sequenceComponentService("ESW.ESW_1")`
 - For AdminApi, use pre-imported `adminApi` handle
 - For EventService, use pre-imported `eventService` handle
 - For AlarmService, use pre-imported `alarmService` handle